Here are my 22 tips on how to change a diaper and other related diaper tricks and hacks that will make your life easier with a newborn

-The rest of the diapers I kept under the crib in this clear, plastic container so I can easily check how much we still have and if I need to buy as soon as possible.
+The rest of the diapers I kept under the crib in a large, clear container so I can easily check how much we still have and if I need to buy as soon as possible.

-I also highly advise to have an emergency stash in your diaper bag and in your car.
+I also highly advise having an emergency stash in your diaper bag and in your car.
 Just have a wet bag with all a few diaper essentials and place that in your diaper bag.
 For your car, just place everything in a clear container.

 Diaper Changing Hacks and Tips

 Why does my newborn’s first poop look so gross?

 If it looks like a greenish black poop, that’s called meconium.
 It’s filled with all the materials that your baby ingested while he/she was still inside your womb, like amniotic fluid, water, etc. It’s completely normal and will only last for a few days and will transition to regular, smelly newborn poop.

 Others would recommend applying vaseline, petroleum jelly or olive oil on your baby’s bum BEFORE they poop this out so it would be easy to clean after.
 I didn’t even know then that my baby would poop this but I think I was fine using the baby wet wipes to clean it off.
 It would just take a while though.

 Should I cover the umbilical cord and put it inside the diaper?